unaybakers-crypto/miniapps/packages/create-mini-app/templates/default/README.md

 directory](https://vite.dev/guide/assets) and can be updated by editing `./public/.well-known/farcaster.json`.

+You can also use the `public` directory to serve a static image for `splashBackgroundImageUrl`.

 ## Frame Embed

 Add a the `fc:frame` in `index.html` to make your root app URL sharable in feeds: